Methaneus/koreader-patches-metadata/README.md

 - Add contributors: Adds contributors previously extracted, with a suffix, to the author field.
 Boolean each for Translator and Illustrator.

 ## 2-lang-quotes.lua
+_KOReader should have this build in if there's a lang tag in the element, but it didn't work for me.
+Might not be needed at all, further testing is necessary._<br/>
 User-configurable automatic quote-tag localization (including nested) based on epub's embedded language tag.
 Examples:
 ```
 LANGUAGE TAG: QUOTE, NESTED QUOTE